Configuring the CNR LEG and the SM

 Setting LEG-Domains Associations

-You must set LEG-Domains associations for the SM-LEG failure handling to work.
+You must set LEG-Domains associations in order for the SM-LEG failure handling to work.
 The CNR-LEG name to be used in this section is a concatenation of the hostname of the machine on which the LEG is installed and the suffix ".CNR.LEG".

 An alternate way to retrieve the CNR-LEG name is by using the p3rpc utility.
 This utility displays all clients currently connected to the PRPC server, including the CNR.